 They follow the Nokia 3310 (2017), a ‘reboot’ of the classic feature phone that was launched earlier this year to try and drum up attention for the brand – it’s these new handsets that are the real reintroduction to the market the Nokia brand deserves.

-Nokia 3 price and release date
+Nokia 3 price

-- Costs £129.99 with contracts starting at £12.99 a month
+- Launch price of £129.99 with contracts starting at £12.99 a month

 - Premium look despite low price point